 Step 3: Do a Pre-Departure Test before Flying Back to Singapore

 Before flying back to Singapore, travellers would have to book pre-departure PCR tests in the VTL country they are in, within 48 hours before their scheduled departure flight.
-Under MOH guidelines, only institution-administered PCR tests are allowed.
-This means all self-administered PCR and ART tests will not apply.
+Under MOH guidelines, only institution-administered PCR tests and professionally-administered ARTs are allowed.
+This means all self-administered PCRs and ARTs will not apply.

 Costs will vary depending on the test provider in the country, as well as how quickly you want your test results to be returned, with quicker turnarounds costing more.
 For example, the Centogene Test Centre at Munich Airport offers PCR swab tests with results returned in either 35 mins (239€), 75 mins (139€) or 24 hours (69€).